ultimate271/notes/dostoevsky/brothers03.05.md

 “Stop, Dmitri.
 There’s one important question.
 Tell me, you were betrothed, you are betrothed still?”

+#### Life goes on, and Katerina leaves her visit after her father dies, promising to write to Mitya before she leaves
 “We weren’t betrothed at once, not for three months after that adventure.
 The next day I told myself that the incident was closed, concluded, that there would be no sequel.
 It seemed to me caddish to make her an offer.
 On